IBM/z-ai-agents/agent-helm-charts/upgrade-agent/README.md

 4. Verify that the responses returned by the AI Assistant are accurate.

 ## Troubleshooting installation errors
-If you run into any errors during installation, see [Troubleshooting link](https://github.ibm.com/wxa4z/agent-deployment-charts/tree/support_agent-readme-update/agent-helm-charts/upgrade-agent) for troubleshooting steps.
+If you run into any errors during installation, see [Troubleshooting](../../README.md#troubleshooting) for troubleshooting steps.

 ## Uninstalling the agent
-For uninstallation instructions, see [Agent Uninstallation](https://github.ibm.com/wxa4z/agent-deployment-charts/tree/support_agent-readme-update/agent-helm-charts/upgrade-agent)
+For uninstallation instructions, see [Agent Uninstallation](../../README.md#uninstall-specific-agent)

 -------------------------